Critters 2: The Main Course: Plot

 The remaining people of the town devise a plan.
 With Ug polymorphed into a large Krite, they lead the Critters to a burger factory in an attempt to blow them up.
 The plan fails and the Critters emerge joined into a large ball and begin heading to the church.
 Just before they reach it, Charlie flies directly into them with Ug's spaceship, successfully destroying the Critters and seemingly sacrificing himself.
 Ug subsequently takes on Charlie's facial features in honor of his bravery.
 The next day, as Brad departs, it is revealed that Charlie survived by using a parachute.
 He stays on Earth, becoming sheriff of Grover's Bend.
 Ug departs in a new spacecraft, still wearing the guise of Charlie.

 Production

-Mick Garris to write and direct The Fly II and wrote multiple drafts of the film, but after losing patience with the production Garris left and joined Critters 2 due to liking the script and New Line Cinema offering him creative input.
+Mick Garris was set to write and direct The Fly II and wrote multiple drafts of the film, but after losing patience with the production Garris left and joined Critters 2 due to liking the script and New Line Cinema offering him creative input.

 Garris got the chance to direct after having worked for Steven Spielberg on the television series Amazing Stories as a screenwriter.
 Garris initially turned down the offer to direct, but later accepted, citing that he was a big fan of the first movie and wanted to make the sequel a more scary film than the first.
 The Chiodo Brothers, who served as special effects artists on the first film, returned to create the titular creatures, creating over 50 puppets for the film.

 The film was shot in Valencia, Santa Clarita, a part of the Los Angeles metropolitan area.